CostBench: Evaluating Multi-Turn Cost-Optimal Planning and Adaptation in Dynamic Environments for LLM Tool-Use Agents: Additional Experiment Results

-To ensure the robustness of our conclusions regarding the cost assignment, which is controlled by a random seed, we conducted three additional experiments using seeds 1000, 2000, and 3000 to evaluate model performance.
+To further empirically ensure the robustness of our conclusions, which is controlled by a random seed, we conducted three additional experiments using seeds 1000, 2000, and 3000 to evaluate model performance.
 As illustrated in Figure~\ref{fig:seed-ablation}, the LLMs exhibit no significant performance variation across different seeds, with differences in ANED and EMR remaining within 5\%, confirming low seed sensitivity.
-However, Figure~\ref{fig:noise-ablation} reveals that LLMs are highly sensitive to variations in cost assignment.
-We attribute the observed stability across seeds to the diversity and size of our test set, which mitigates the impact of seed-dependent cost assignments and ensures robust evaluation.